-The larger of these pipelines, called ”interceptors,” are owned by Regional San.
-There are approximately 169 miles of gravity interceptors hidden beneath the streets of Sacramento and Yolo counties.
+The largest of these pipes, called ”interceptors,” are owned by Regional San.
+There are approximately 111 miles of gravity interceptors hidden beneath the streets of Sacramento and Yolo counties.
 Ranging in size from 36 to 144 inches in diameter, each interceptor conveys at least 10 million gallons of wastewater per day (mgd).

 Currently, the interceptor system conveys wastewater flow from the areas served by the Sacramento Area Sewer District and the cities of Folsom, Sacramento and West Sacramento.